U.S., Kenya launch talks on trade deal in move welcomed by industry

 “It is this shared common value - belief in freedom, democracy and enterprise - that makes me believe that the United States can and should be the partner of choice for the African continent,” Kenyatta said.

+Myron Brilliant, head of international affairs for the U.S. Chamber of Commerce, said Kenya could serve as a key gateway for U.S. companies seeking to expand in Africa.
+U.S.-Kenyan trade amounts to $1 billion now, but could grow substantially.

-“Just announcing the agreement is going to be a huge boon for Kenya because investors are going to start locking at which country is locking in access to the U.S. market,” said Nicole Bivens Collison, a former senior U.S. trade negotiator and attorney with Sandler, Travis & Rosenberg.
+“Just announcing the agreement is going to be a huge boon for Kenya because investors are going to start looking at which country is locking in access to the U.S. market,” said Nicole Bivens Collinson, a former senior U.S. trade negotiator and attorney with Sandler, Travis & Rosenberg.

 Betty Maina, Kenya’s designated trade minister, said U.S. officials would travel to Kenya in May, and Kenyatta hoped to complete the trade deal within two years.